amabdallah/nexus-font-icons/css/styleguide.md

 ## How to use it?
 In order to use this collection, you first need to do following steps:

-1. Copy your SVG's to _icons16_ folder
+1. Copy your SVG's to **icons16** folder
-2. In your shell run _gulp_ command
+2. In your shell run **gulp** command

 Gulp process will do the following
-- It will create icon fonts and will copy them to _fonts/vxIcons_ folder
+- It will create icon fonts and will copy them to **fonts/vxIcons** folder
 - It will create SCSS styles within that folder
-- It will create styleGuide for your icons by using KSS node and will place it in *styleGuide* folder
+- It will create styleGuide for your icons by using KSS node and will place it in **styleGuide** folder

 ## File Revving
-These font building pack usess font revving, which means that it will add different font version for each build.
-Apache will be able to read and refresh fonts every time they are rebuilt, so keep in mind that .htaccess file.
+This font building pack usess font revving, which means that it will add different font version for each build.
+Apache will be able to read and refresh fonts every time they are rebuilt without user needing to reload a page or empty browser cache, so keep in mind that **.htaccess** file.

 ## Custom font name
 If you want to change font name, you need to change few lines of code.

-1. In _gulpfile.js_ find *var fontName = 'vxIcons'* and change 'vxIcons' to your font name
+1. In **gulpfile.js** find **var fontName = 'vxIcons'** and change 'vxIcons' to your font name
-2. In _scss/icons.scss_ find and change *@import "fonts/vxIcons/vxIcons";*
+2. In **scss/icons.scss** find and change **@import "fonts/vxIcons/vxIcons";**

 ## Author